lukeswitz/SwiftyZeroMQ5/README.md

 > provides a message queue, but unlike message-oriented middleware, a ZeroMQ
 > system can run without a dedicated message broker.
 The library's API is
 > designed to resemble that of Berkeley sockets.
+> WARNING: THIS VERISON USES DRAFT APIS SUCH AS ZMQ_DISH AND ZMQ_RADIO

 ## Requirements